steineggerlab/Metabuli/README.md

 ## Example
 ```
 Classifying RNA-seq reads from a COVID-19 patient to identify the culprit variant.
+The whole process must take less than 10 mins using a personal machine.

 1. Download RefSeq Virus DB (1.5 GiB)
 metabuli databases RefSeq_virus refseq_virus tmp